 I remember at my first appointment, I had a long talk with my doctor.
 I made sure she understood my fears and told her she would probably be seeing a lot of me, more so than the average pregnant woman, because of my fears.
 She was thankfully okay with that.

-Between each child I had live, I have had a miscarriage in between each one.
-One before my son was born, one between my son and daughter and one between my daughter and youngest.
-Each of my kids are rainbow babies <3
+Between each child I had, I had a miscarriage between each.
+One before my son was born, one between my son and daughter, and one between my daughter and youngest.
+And, most recently, one after my last born.
+Each of my kids is rainbow baby <3

 I remember waking up partly through my second D&C and hearing ‘sucking sounds‘.
 I will NEVER forget this, ever.
 It haunts me to this day knowing those sounds were of my precious baby being pulled from my uterus to who knows where.